Fire Mage DPS Macros and Addons — Shadowlands 9.2

 BigWigs Bossmods

 BigWigs is the best boss mod available currently.
 It is extremely customizable, allowing you to change what is displayed on an individual boss level and how boldly you want each alert customized.
 BigWigs is typically the most accurate and periodically updated of the available Boss Mods.
-It doesn't require any setup at all, though there are a dizzying array of options and customizations should you wish to personalize your setup.
+It does not require any setup at all, though there are a dizzying array of options and customizations should you wish to personalize your setup.

 Deadly Boss Mods